-Another thing I often see holding back businesses of all sizes is courage.
-Courage is an opportunity presented to us all to shape a vision into reality.
-And courage is required to execute strategy to achieve a vision.
+Unfortunately, something that I often see holding back businesses of all sizes is a lack of courage.
+Courage is an opportunity, presented to us all, to shape a vision into reality.
+Courage is required to execute a strategy in order to achieve a vision.
 Visionary leaders don’t stand in the shadows, they step forward and inspire.

-Although there are clear differences between managers and leaders, it’s not cut and dried.
+Although there are clear differences between managers and leaders, it’s not cut and dry.
 An overlap of skills is required.
-As a manager, focused on management activities, it can be easy to forget that although you are not the top of the food chain people still look to you for inspiration.
+As a manager, focused on management activities, it can be easy to forget that although you are not at the top of the food chain, people still look to you for inspiration.
 So it is unavoidable that managers are also leaders.

 And vice versa, there are very few organisations that can afford to have a single inspirational leader sitting in a glass office spouting words of inspiration for the rest of the organisation to action.
 In most cases, leaders too manage people and have their own specific targets to achieve.

 Scaling up a business requires both.
 Does your business have both?

 There are five key habits that great managers focus on:

 1. They help people play to their strengths.
 These are not necessarily the things they are good at; they are the things that provide strength or energy.

 2. They stop demotivating and start “dehassling”.
 It’s a manager’s job to remove the obstacles that stop people from achieving – these are usually issues related to people and processes.